-Nicknamed “Big Drip” by Mets teammates...His brother, Trevor, plays in the Minnesota Twins system...The two attended college together at Loyola Marymount University...Tylor and Trevor both debuted in the majors in 2021...Elias notes that there have been three other pairs of brothers to make their major league debut in the same season since 2000: Scott & Tyler Heineman (2019), Joe & A.J.
-Jimenez (2017) and Donovan & Jhonatan Solano (2012)...His dad Kevin was a rower at UCLA...His parents named him Tylor with an “OR” ending to match the ending in his brother’s name, Trevor...Was discovered by his agent when he showed up to catch for his brother Trevor, who was being scouted...The agent (then scout) asked, "Why don’t you pitch?"...Tylor said, "I’ve never pitched."...Tylor Megill was the last Mets pitcher to record a hit before MLB adopted the universal DH in 2022.
-Megill doubled to the gap in centerfield in Atlanta on October 1, 2021.
+Tylor J. Megill graduated from Los Alamitos High School (CA)…Was an All-Region selection as a senior and a 2014 Perfect Game second-team All-American....Attended Cypress College in 2016 and Loyola Marymount University in 2015, before pitching two years at the University of Arizona (2017 & 2018).
+Nicknamed “Big Drip” by Mets teammates....Threw the first 5.0 innings of MLB's first no-hitter of the 2022season on April 29, 2022, vs. Philadelphia at Citi Field....Started his first career Opening Day on April 7, 2022, at Washington...Threw 5.0 shutout innings....His brother, Trevor, plays for the Minnesota Twins...The two attended college together at Loyola Marymount University...Tylor and Trevor both debuted in the majors in 2021...Elias notes that there have been three other pairs of brothers to make their major league debut in the same season since 2000: Scott &Tyler Heineman (2019), Joe & A.J.
+Jimenez (2017) and Donovan & Jhonatan Solano (2012)....Played water polo in high school....His dad, Kevin, was a rower at UCLA....His parents named him Tylor with an “OR” ending to match the ending in his brother’s name, Trevor....Was discovered by his agent when he showed up to catch for his brother Trevor, who was being scouted...The agent (then scout)asked, "Why don’t you pitch?"...Tylor said, "I’ve never pitched."...Tylor Megill was the last Mets pitcher to record a hit before MLB adopted the universal DH in 2022.
+Megill doubled to the gap incenter field in Atlanta on Oct.
+1, 2021.

 Made his major league debut on June 23...Among pitchers to make their first 18 career starts with the Mets, Megill ranked seventh with 99 strikeouts...Posted a major league-leading 1.04 ERA in July (min.
 25.0 IP)...Only two other pitchers in Mets history have had a better ERA in the month of July: Jon Matlack had a 0.86 ERA in July 1972 and Rick Aguilera had a 0.89 ERA in July 1985...Held right-handed batters to a .200 batting average, the 10th-best mark in the NL (min.
 175 batters faced)...His .244 opponent OBP against righties ranked fourth in the NL behind Max Scherzer (.211), Trevor Bauer (.227) and Corbin Burnes (.232)...Tossed 7.0 innings, his longest start of the season, and racked up a season-high 10 strikeouts against New York-AL on September 10...Allowed two runs or fewer in 10 of his 18 starts.